rolve/rolez/README.md

 To execute the program, you simply open or select the generated Java file and press the green Run button.
 You should see the output of the program in the *Console* view.

+### Eclipse Maven Integration

+The Rolez SDK for Eclipse supports Maven projects, via the [M2Eclipse][m2eclipse] plugin (already part of Eclipse for Java Devs).

+To use the Eclipse Maven integration with Rolez, create a Rolez Maven project, as explained above, and then import it into Eclipse as follows:
+Select *File → Import*, then *Maven → Existing Maven Projects*, then browse to the directory that contains the `pom.xml` file and press *Finish*.
+After a short while, the project should be completely built and you should find the generated Java files under `target/generated-sources/rolez`.

 ## Declaring and Starting Tasks